NXP Manufacturing data#

 Please note that --dac_key now points to a binary file that contains the encrypted blob.

-The user can use the DAC private in plain text instead of using the SSS by adding the following gn argument chip_use_plain_dac_key=true.
+The user can use the DAC private in plain text instead of using the SSS by adding the following gn argument chip_use_plain_dac_key=true (not supported on rw61x).